Red Skirts on Clydeside

-Red Skirts on Clydeside, produced in 1984, is the fifth documentary film made by the Sheffield Film Cooperative.
+Red Skirts on Clydeside is a British documentary film directed by Jenny Woodley and Christine Bellamy.
+Produced in 1984, it is the fifth made by the Sheffield Film Cooperative.

 It follows the process of rediscovering women's histories, focusing on the Glasgow Rent Strikes of 1915 and four of the women involved: Helen Crawfurd, Agnes Dollan, Mary Barbour, Jean Fergusson.

 The title plays on the name Red Clydeside, given to the period of political radicalism in Glasgow and other urban areas along the River Clyde during the 1910s, 1920s and 1930s, but suggesting the involvement of women.

 Synopsis

 The film follows the literal and metaphorical journey of the filmmakers as they attempt to unearth the details of women's political involvement in the Glasgow Rent Strikes, by visiting archives in Glasgow and London and through oral history interviews with several Glaswegian women who recall the period.
 We are shown both how women's contributions are often undervalued by archives and how personal narratives from marginalised voices can enrich our understanding of events.

 The film's interviews with descendants of the strikers establish the link between the Glasgow Rent Strike and the women's movement of the 1910s.
 The extent of this mobilisation of women offers evidence of the political nature and potential of a supposedly "unpolitical hearth".
 The film's focus is on personal accounts rather than the wider context of the women's movement, class struggle and politics.
 The interviewees describe their own lives and education as an informed and highly conscious political upbringing.